ANDREW FISHER & JEFFRY WEISMAN

 The hallmark of Fisher Weisman, as described in the New York Times Sunday Magazine, is “drop dead, big city chic.”
 Andrew Fisher and Jeffry Weisman blend unbridled imagination and a unique artistic sensibility with a highly-restrained design approach and attention to detail.
 The interiors and furnishings they conceive are individual, enduring and memorable.

 After buying and renovating an 18th–century home in San Miguel de Allende, Mexico, Fisher and Weisman were inspired to create a line of handcrafted furniture, lighting and accessories, working with the extraordinary craftspeople they discovered in the process.
-Originally named Casa Acanto, after their home in San Miguel, the Fisher Weisman Collection is offered in fine showrooms in the United States and Mexico.
+Originally named Casa Acanto, after their home in San Miguel, the Fisher Weisman Collection is offered in fine showrooms across the United States.

 Portraits by Jim Krantz